-Each handler may have a time constraint, which is specified using a TUF.
-A handler's TUF's initial time is the time of failure of the handler's thread.
-The handler's TUF's termination time is relative to its initial time.
+A handler may have a time constraint, which is specified using a TUF.
+The handler's TUF's initial time is the time of failure of the handler's thread, and its termination time is relative to its initial time.
 Thus, a handler's absolute and relative termination times are not the same.

-Each handler also has an execution time estimate.
+A handler also specifies an execution time estimate.
 This estimate along with the handler's TUF are described by the handler's thread when the thread arrives at a node.

-Violation of the termination time of a handler's TUF will cause the immediate execution of system recovery code on that node, which will recover the thread section's held resources and return the system to a consistent and safe state.
+Violation of the termination time of a handler's TUF will cause the immediate execution of system recovery code on that node, which will recover the section's held resources and return the system to a safe state.